Adolphe Thiers: War and fall of the Empire

-The government of National Defence (1870–1871)
+Government of National Defence (1870–1871)

 The news of the disaster reached Paris on 2 September, and was confirmed the next day.
 Two hundred twenty Deputies of the Assembly gathered on the 4th and, following Thiers' formula, declared that, "due to circumstances", there was a vacancy of power.
 At the same time, a group of republican deputies, including Léon Gambetta and headed by General Trochu, met at the Hôtel de Ville and formed a provisional government, called the Government of National Defense, which was determined to continue the war.
 Thiers told the monarchist deputies, "In the presence of the enemy, who will soon be outside Paris, we have just one thing to do; to retire from here with dignity."
 He closed the session of the Assembly and offered his services to the new republican government.

 On 9 September, Jules Favre the Minister of Foreign Affairs of the new government, asked Thiers to go to London to persuade the British to join an alliance with France against Prussia.
 Thiers, though he was seventy-four years old, agreed to accept the mission, and offered to visit other capitals as well.
 He traveled by train and boat to Calais and London, where he met with Lord Granville, the British Foreign Minister, and William Gladstone, the Prime Minister.
 Thiers was so exhausted by the voyage that he fell asleep when Gladstone was speaking.
 Gladstone was sympathetic, but explained that Britain would remain neutral.
 He did offer to arrange a meeting between Favre and the Germans to learn what the terms would be for ending the war.
 The meeting between Bismarck and Favre took place 18–20 September at the Rothschild estate at Ferrières, near Paris.
 Bismarck explained to Favre that, to end the war, France would need to surrender Alsace, part of Lorraine, several border fortresses, and a large sum of money.
 Favre rejected the proposal, declaring, "not an inch of our territory, not a stone of our fortresses."
 With the negotiations at an end, the German army moved swiftly to surround Paris.